Easy Ways to Protect Your Card From Fraudsters

 Review your monthly statements or e-Statements and notify your financial institution if you spot any charges that shouldn’t be there.
 Also, many card issuers provide fraud protection services.
 These departments track unusual account activity and call you to confirm whether you were the one who made the transaction.
 Another smart practice is to review your credit score frequently.
 Each of the three credit bureaus – Equifax, Experian and TransUnion – are required to provide you with one free credit report each year.
 Current reports are available from each bureau at a monthly or yearly cost.

+Remember to stay S.A.F.E.
 Since the dawn of commerce and currency, there have been people trying to steal from others.
 But it’s not just the thieves who have evolved their tactics over time – financial intuitions and their members also have new ways to protect themselves against fraud.
 Even as technology advances and we advance toward an increasingly digital society, there are still some easy and effective ways to make sure your information stays safe.